Stamp duty on financial cards

 A government stamp duty of 12 cent applies to ATM withdrawals (this is in addition to any charge from your bank).
 This is capped at €2.50 for ATM cards and €5 for combined (ATM and debit) cards.
 This stamp duty is collected in arrears.
 This means that charges for 2023 are charged to your account on 31 December 2023.

 Credit cards and charge cards

-A credit card is a plastic card issued by a financial institution that allows you to obtain goods, services or cash up to a stipulated credit limit.
-You then pay the credit card company for the amount of the total transactions you charge on the card.
+A credit card is issued by a financial institution that allows you to buy goods, services or cash up to a certain credit limit.
+You then pay the credit card company for the amount of the total transactions on the card.
 Interest is charged on any outstanding balance each month.

 A charge card can be used like a credit card except no interest is charged since balances are paid by you at the end of each month.

 The stamp duty is payable annually as follows: